Operational technology: Technology

 The term usually describes environments containing industrial control systems (ICS), such as supervisory control and data acquisition (SCADA) systems, distributed control system (DCS), remote terminal units (RTU) and programmable logic controllers (PLC), as well as dedicated networks and organization units.
-The built environment, whether commercial or domestic, is increasingly controlled and monitored via 10s, 100s, and 1,000s of Internet of Things (IoT) devices - and Industrial Internet of Things (IIoT).
+The built environment, whether commercial or domestic, is increasingly controlled and monitored via Internet of Things (IoT) and Industrial Internet of Things (IIoT) devices.
 In this application space, these IoT devices are both interconnected via converged technology edge IoT platforms and or via "cloud" based applications.
 Embedded Systems are also included in the sphere of operational technology (e.g. smart instrumentation), along with a large subset of scientific data acquisition, control, and computing devices.
-An OT device could be as small as the engine control unit (ECU) of a car or as large as the distributed control network for a national electricity grid.

 Systems

 Systems that process operational data (including electronic, telecommunications, computer systems and technical components) are included under the term operational technology.

 OT systems can be required to control valves, engines, conveyors and other machines to regulate various process values, such as temperature, pressure, flow, and to monitor them to prevent hazardous conditions.
 OT systems use various technologies for hardware design and communications protocols, that are unknown in IT.
 Common problems include supporting legacy systems & devices and numerous vendor architectures and standards.

 Since OT systems often supervise industrial processes, most of the time availability must be sustained.
 This often means that real time (or near-real time) processing is required, with high rates of reliability and availability.

 Laboratory systems (heterogenous Instruments with embedded computer systems or often non standardized technical components used in their computer systems) are commonly a borderline case between IT and OT since they mostly clearly don't fit into standard IT scope but also are often not part of OT core definitions.
 This kind of environment may also be referred to as industrial information technology (IIT).